See More Projects

 Since that time, the committee has developed a repository of resources on the Alberta portal of the Canadian Active After School Partnership, developed and piloted the Provincial Activity Guidelines for After-School Programs in Alberta, implemented those guidelines through an online certification module, built a community of practice for programs, and built capacity of programs to support physical activity through the delivery of training opportunities.

-One important piece of work that was built to support implementation of the Provincial Activity Guidelines for After-School Programs in Alberta through a Physical Activity 101 certification module.
-This free training aims to educate and build the capacity of after-school programs in Alberta so that all children and youth in the province meet the recommended physical activity guidelines.
-We are also offering training days to after-school programs, keeping in touch with programs via an e-newsletter and maintaining an activity database with over 800 activities for after-school programs that can be filtered by age range, skill, play area, group size and more.
-Be sure to check out this database on our website here.
+One important piece of work that was built to support implementation of the Provincial Activity Guidelines for After-School Programs in Alberta is the free online Physical Activity 101 certification module.
+This training aims to educate and build the capacity of after-school programs in Alberta so that all children and youth in the province meet the recommended levels of physical activity.

 We've heard from many programs that they don't identify as a physically active program, that they don't have an extra 30 minutes to dedicate to physical activity, that they don't have the space, or that training is simply inaccessible.
-We're hoping to change that mindset through our free training module, which teaches various ways to implement physical activity into otherwise-sedentary programming; provides games and adaptations perfect for small spaces; and shows that you don't need to block 30 straight minutes to get 30 minutes of physical activity in.
+We hope that our free training module can shift that mindset.
+It teaches various ways to implement physical activity into otherwise sedentary programming; provides games and adaptations perfect for small spaces; and shows that you don't need to block 30 straight minutes to get 30 minutes of physical activity in.